Why are some animals gay?

 Answer:

-There are animals that behave bisexually; that is, the drive to mate is so strong that they do so with either gender or even with other species.
+Some animals behave bisexually; that is, the drive to mate is so strong that they do so with either gender or even with other species.
 The cases of claimed homosexuality are better labeled as bisexual behavior.
-Yet, always the preference is mating with the opposite gender of the same species.
+Yet, the preference is always to mate with the opposite gender of the same species.